ncsu-landscape-dynamics/HPC_conda_PoPS/README.md

 `cd /share/rkmeente/$userid`

 Then submit a batch request with a bash script.
-There is an example of the bash script at bottom.
+There is an example of the bash script in this repo.

-*Note the < and not <- for this.
+Example batch request submission on next line.
+My script in this example is popsbashjob.sh *Note the < and not <- for this.
 I'm used to "<-" from R.*

 `bsub < popsbashjob.sh`

+---
 This next section has excerpts from the output files you get after a job finishes.
+They provide an idea of the resources used for each step in PoPS, calibration, validation, and multirun.

 JOB: PoPS calibration with SLF 1 km